Skip to content

 Permissions — write access to both memories.
 Deleting the source additionally requires being its owner (for a personal/private memory) or an org admin.
 The v1 of this operation rejects encrypted memories and the system/app memory classes.

-The read/list shape — no form.
-Lists every runnable node (Node.isRunnable = true) across the memories you can access, in a searchable table; clicking a row opens that node.
+The runnable-node list is no longer a /app/commands page (and has no ⌘K command): it moved to an org-scoped page reached from the sidebar's Task Nodes entry.
+It lists every runnable node (Node.isRunnable = true) in the active organization's memories, in a searchable table; clicking a row opens that node.
 Backed by nodes(isRunnable: true) — the same predicate behind hadron node ls --runnable and the gate for hadron task run.

 See also